translate/l10n-guide/docs/guide/fedora.rst

 As usual check on the mailing list to see if anyone is translating your language.
 If someone is then work out a way to combine forces.
 If not you will probably become the translation coordinator for your language.
-Either way you might want :ref:`CVS access <#getting_cvs_access>`.
+Either way you might want :ref:`CVS access <guide/fedora#getting_cvs_access>`.
 In order to translate you don't need CVS access.
 But you will as soon as you want the data in the applications.

 .. _guide/fedora#getting_cvs_access: